bencodes-au/Touring-Artist-Back-End/README.md

 # Touring-Artist-Back-End
 Touring Arist is an application built for artists booking venues.
-Created as part of study at CoderAcademy with Tanya Chukau.
+Created as part of study at CoderAcademy.

 Explains relevance and impact of hardware/software (README)
 - Industry relevance of chosen tech